 - Al-Rahman and Al-Rahim (The Most Merciful and Compassionate)

 Whenever sin is committed those who still have a good nature will become restless and won’t find peace.
-This is the reason why people repenting, crying, being regretful and constantly revert upon the sin.
+This is the reason why people repent, cry, be regretful and constantly revert upon the sin.
 These people are one of them who repent to Allah by doing tawbah and Astaghfar.
 Tawbah is one of the purposes of our creation as human beings.
 It is part of our human nature that we commit sins, mistakes, and errors.
 But this is so through repentance that we can return to Allah and seek His forgiveness.

 How one can ensure that his/her repentance is sincere and successful?
 We should take the following steps to repentance: